shakram02/freshman21/_posts/2019-07-13-how-to-become-a-nobody.md

 ### Final words
-That was sarcasm.
-(I sometimes believe sarcasm posts, so I loved to state that it is sarcasm)
+That was sarcasm. 😂

 The sad part is that it's as true as sarcastic it is, what a weird reality that we live in today.

 NO-bodies just die, they don't change anything, they have no purpose/cause in life, they just consume, they're negative.
+Nobodies don't care when someone need help, accordingly nobody will care about them when they need help, a society of nobodies is totally selfish and has vague relationships between nobodies.

 But yes, it's **the** comfortable option.
 If you don't become a NO-body, you'll have to bear as much pain as their enjoyment (LOL!).
-Welcome to the 'Modern Era'.
+Welcome to the era of post-modernity.

-There's a catch though, the NO-bodies' joy is just impulsive (a dirac delta to be precise) once they're out of the "entertainment" situation, their misery will start creeping up on them, that's why they always need to be entertained.
-Non NO-bodies (YES-bodies :v) on the other side are self-fulfilled, they carry their joy wherever they go because it's inside them, although the amount of joy they carry might be less than the impulsive ones the NO-bodies receive, but it's permanent.
+There's a catch though, the NO-bodies' joy is just impulsive (a dirac delta to be precise) once they're out of the "entertaining" situation, their misery will start creeping up on them, that's why they always need to be entertained.
+Non NO-bodies (YES-bodies 🤔?) on the other side are self-fulfilled, they carry their joy wherever they go because it's inside them, although the amount of joy they carry might be less than the impulsive ones the NO-bodies receive, but it's permanent.

 ### References
 Hmm, nothing to mention maybe except for the fact that sleeping 8 hours is healthy.
 You can find that in the National Sleep Foundation (I didn't bother more than finding the first .org website that I got from Google) [article](https://www.sleepfoundation.org/excessive-sleepiness/support/how-much-sleep-do-we-really-need)

+This video series, [Science in a Golden Age](https://www.youtube.com/watch?v=mYzPxwnGs34), explain (in English) part of the role of muslims in advancing science.

 Otherwise, these are my observations.
 I hope they're just wrong.

+---

+[^why_obvious]: *Their leadership in science* is something obvious if they ruled all that amount of land, though the land wasn't necessarily acquired by a single government, but muslims were very advanced if they could acquire that amount of land.
+For example; did you know that the word Camera (the cool thing for selfies today), is derived from the word "Qumra" which means a room in Arabic, Can you guess why? (and Google is your friend)
+[^cc_translate]: *English closed captions* translate the auto generated German subtitles to English from the settings and Google will do the magic
+[^terrorist]: *Terrorist* Is a person who is to a big extent unaware of religion, so much so they're driven by their instinct of hatred.
+They never fully understand what religion is about and it's too hard for them to conceptualize the fact the the good deeds of muslim people were a major contributor of how the religion spread.
+Terrorism is very contemporary, Islam is ~1450 years old, terrorism was born just in the 21st century.
+I feel sorry for them for losing their lives in vain and making many of other people's life much much worse.
+They're people who were raised in tough conditions (or had psychological problems) and went to completely waste their and other peoples' lives.